mikamautnerrohde/researchproject/rp-project-manual.md

  -  The student develops and tests hypotheses that addresses the research question
  - The student schedules work to meet important deadlines
  - The student collects and reads relevant literature
- - The student writes and submits a Research
+ - The student writes and submits a Research Proposal to the programme within one month after registering the project
-   Proposal to the programme within one month after registering the project The student gathers reliable and sufficient data for testing the hypotheses The student processes and analyzes the data critically, to answer the research question The student writes an original report, in line with academic standards, in the fashion of a research article from the respective field The student presents and discusses the research project orally upon completion The student takes initiative to make the project a success (i.e. identifying issues, troubleshooting, setting up necessary meetings, scheduling the Midterm Evaluation)
+ - The student gathers reliable and sufficient data for testing the hypotheses
+ - The student processes and analyzes the data critically, to answer the research question
+ - The student writes an original report, in line with academic standards, in the fashion of a research article from the respective field
+  - The student presents and discusses the research project orally upon completion
+  - The student takes initiative to make the project a success (i.e. identifying issues, troubleshooting, setting up necessary meetings, scheduling the Midterm Evaluation)

+If any of these elements are not being performed at a level which can be expected from master's student
 ## Grading
 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJHTHdUTkZqWEYwNHZybzN5Ijp7In